 - 2 Tbsp freshly squeezed orange juice

 - 1/2 cup powdered sugar

 - Begin by adding your warmed almond milk, vanilla bean paste/extract, orange juice, and orange zest from the bun dough ingredients to a large mixing bowl.
 Stir to combine.
 Add the packet of active dry yeast to the mixing bowl and stir in.
 Let sit for 5-10 minutes.
 You will know the yeast is active if frothy bubbles form during this waiting period.

 - Once you are sure the yeast is active, add in your melted butter and sugar from the bun ingredients and whisk to combine.

-- Sift the all purpose flour, pastry flour, and salt into a separate mixing bowl and stir to evenly mix.
+- Sift the all purpose flour, pastry flour, and and salt into a separate mixing bowl and stir to evenly mix.
 Gradually add this mixture of dry ingredients to the large mixing bowl containing the wet ingredients and mix until a sticky dough is formed.

 - Now, you will knead the dough.
 If using a standing mixer, use the bread hook to knead the dough for 5-10 minutes until an elastic and firm, yet slightly sticky dough is formed.
 If kneading by hand, turn the dough out onto a well-floured surface and knead until the same desired dough consistency is reached.

 - Form the dough into a large ball and place it in a well oiled bowl.
 Cover and place the bowl of dough in a warm place to rise for 1-2 hours until the dough has doubled in size.